Nuncix/Nuncix/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on everything and nothing.
 - 🌱 I’m currently learning data structures and algorithms.
 - 👯 I’m looking to collaborate on everything.
 - 📫 How to reach me: riccardo.n1402@gmail.com